Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Polarization modes of GWs in scalar-tensor-Rastall theory

 \subsection{Summary}

-Rastall-scalar-tensor theory can be divided into the following three cases according to the parameter $ \lambda $.
+Scalar-tensor-Rastall theory can be divided into the following three cases according to the parameter $ \lambda $.
 Due to the constraints of the background equations on $ V'(\phi_0) $ and $ V''(\phi_0) $, the polarization contents of each case can be more detailed.

 \textbf{Case \uppercase\expandafter{\romannumeral1}:} $ \lambda = 1 $.
-In this case, Rastall-scalar-tensor theory reduces to scalar-tensor theory, where $ V'(\phi_0) = 0 $.
-If $ V''(\phi_0) = 0 $, it allows the same polarization modes as those in Brans-Dicke theory, i.e., the plus mode, the cross mode, and the massless breathing mode; if $ V''(\phi_0) \neq 0 $, then the plus mode, the cross mode, and the mixture of the breathing and longitudinal modes are allowed.
+In this case, STR theory reduces to ST theory, where $ V'(\phi_0) = 0 $.
+If $ V''(\phi_0) = 0 $, it allows the same polarization modes as those in BD theory, i.e., the plus mode, the cross mode, and the massless breathing mode; if $ V''(\phi_0) \neq 0 $, then the plus mode, the cross mode, and the mixture of the breathing and longitudinal modes are allowed.

 \textbf{Case \uppercase\expandafter{\romannumeral2}:} $ \lambda = 1/2 $.
-If $ V'(\phi_0) = 0 $, then the plus mode, the cross mode, and the massless breathing mode are allowed, which are the same as in Brans-Dicke theory; if $ V'(\phi_0) \neq 0 $, then the plus mode, the cross mode, and the mixture of the breathing and longitudinal modes are allowed, which are the same as in scalar-tensor theory.
+If $ V'(\phi_0) = 0 $, then the plus mode, the cross mode, and the massless breathing mode are allowed, which are the same as in BD theory; if $ V'(\phi_0) \neq 0 $, then the plus mode, the cross mode, and the mixture of the breathing and longitudinal modes are allowed, which are the same as in ST theory.

 \textbf{Case \uppercase\expandafter{\romannumeral3}:} $ \lambda \neq 1 $ and $ \lambda \neq 1/2 $.
 In this case, $ V'(\phi_0) = 0 $.
-If $ V''(\phi_0) = 0 $, then the plus mode, the cross mode, and the massless breathing mode are allowed, which are the same as in Brans-Dicke theory; if $ V''(\phi_0) \neq 0 $, then there is no fluctuating scalar field, and only the plus mode and the cross mode are allowed, which are the same as in general relativity as well as Rastall theory.
+If $ V''(\phi_0) = 0 $, then the plus mode, the cross mode, and the massless breathing mode are allowed, which are the same as in BD theory; if $ V''(\phi_0) \neq 0 $, then there is no fluctuating scalar field, and only the plus mode and the cross mode are allowed, which are the same as in general relativity as well as Rastall theory.

 The main conclusions are summarized in Tab.~\ref{RST_Table}.
-In a Minkowski background, GWs with the scalar mode may emerge in Rastall-scalar-tensor theory.
+In a Minkowski background, GWs with the scalar mode may emerge in STR theory.
 The mass of these GWs, denoted as $ m $, is determined by the Rastall parameter $ \lambda $ along with the first and second derivatives of the potential $ V'(\phi_0) $ and $ V''(\phi_0) $, while the potential function $ V(\phi_0) $ itself vanishes in a Minkowski background.

 Additionally, it is assumed here that the coupling parameter $ \omega_0 $ is finite.
 If we allow $ \omega_0 \rightarrow \infty $, then this condition would also lead to $ m^2 = 0 $, and its consequences are still included in the aforementioned summary.